-I think it’s safe to say that Iguazu Falls is one of the planet’s most breathtaking sights.
+Visiting Iguazu Falls is a must-have experience when you’re in Brazil.
+I think it’s safe to say that it’s one of the planet’s most breathtaking sights.
 It’s the kind of place that leaves you speechless and makes you forget about everything else in the world.
-A place where mother nature demonstrates its incredible power and puts on her most dramatic show.
-In this article, you’ll find everything you need to know when visiting Iguazu Falls from the Brazilian side.
+A place where mother nature demonstrates its incredible power and puts on a spectacular show.

 Disclosure: This article contains affiliate links from which I may make a commission at no additional cost to you if you make a purchase.